PJWalker/daggerheart/content/The Witherwild.md

 Any time a PC takes Severe damage from a Withered adversary or environment, gain a Wither token and place it on that PC’s character sheet.
 When you do, the PC must roll their Fear Die.
 If they roll equal to or below the number of Wither tokens on their sheet, they immediately gain a scar and clear all tokens, describing how the Witherwild changes them permanently.

 At the end of each session, clear all Wither tokens from the PCs’ sheets and gain an equal amount of Fear.
 If a character ever dies with Wither tokens on their sheet, their body is permanently taken over by the Witherwild.

-## Session Zero Questions

-*Ask any of these questions to your players, or make your own.*

-> *What dangerous animal comes out during the week of night that isn’t out during the week of day?*
->
-> *What unique trait (such as appearance, smell, or taste) does anything tainted by the Witherwild have?*
->
-> *What superstitions does your character or their community have about traversing Fanewick during the long nights?*
->
-> *Your character has witnessed something beautiful that came from the Witherwild.
-What is it and how has it transformed their view of the corruption?*